diarmidmackenzie/face-geometry/README.md

 - each point has x/y co-ordinates which indicate a line radiating from the vanishing point
 - the z point indicates where on this line the point lies, with zero being a plane a short way in front of the camera (I believe zero is the average position of all the points, but don't quote me on that).

 Interestingly, the model doesn't actually have any idea how far away the face is (i.e. what the true z co-ordinate is).
-If you go to the basic-example.html, and move forwards/backwards you'll see that the range of z-coordinates doesn't change as you'd expect if the co-ordinates were regular x/y/z co-ordinates in A-Frame.
+If you go to the [basic-example.html](https://diarmidmackenzie.github.io/face-geometry/examples/basic-example.html), and move your face forwards/backwards you'll see that the range of z-coordinates doesn't change as you'd expect if the co-ordinates were regular x/y/z co-ordinates in A-Frame.

 How does my basic example convert these into A-Frame co-ordinates?

-Well, it just uses them as x/y/z co-ordinate offsets, relative to a fixed point.
+Well, it ignores all these subtleties, and just uses them as x/y/z co-ordinate offsets, relative to a fixed point.
 That's encoded in the HTML as

 ```
 position = "-0.5 2.1 -1.15"